Temp Mail for Travel: Grab Flight Deals & Hotel Alerts Without Inbox Chaos

 Hotel groups have a strong incentive to stay in touch with you after your stay.
 They use your email to connect bookings across properties, award points, send feedback surveys, and dangle targeted offers.
 Over a few years, that can turn into hundreds of messages, many of which are only marginally relevant.

 Some travelers enjoy this relationship and want a complete history tied to their primary inbox.
-Others prefer to ring-fence these communications into a separate address.
+Others prefer to route these communications to a separate address.
 For the second group, a reusable temporary email address tied to hotel loyalty accounts can keep promotions and surveys out of their everyday inbox without losing access to online accounts.

 Newsletters, Deal Sites, and "Best Fare" Alerts